Rhoda Dakar

-Rhoda Dakar (born 1959) is a British singer and musician, best known as the lead singer of The Bodysnatchers, who were signed to the 2 Tone record label.
-She also worked with The Specials and Special AKA, also 2-Tone artists.
+Rhoda Dakar (born 1959) is an English singer and musician, best known as the lead singer of The Bodysnatchers, who were signed to the 2 Tone record label.
+She also worked with The Specials/Special AKA, and also other 2-Tone artists.

 Career

 Dakar, born in Hampstead, London, joined The Bodysnatchers in 1979.
 Their first single was a double A-side "Let's Do Rock Steady" backed with "Ruder Than You".
 It reached # 22 in the UK Singles Chart.
 The band were invited to appear on Top of the Pops, to tour with The Selecter and to record a session for BBC Radio 1 disc jockey John Peel.
 Their second single "Easy Life" coupled with their version of Bob Andy's "Too Experienced" reached number 50.
 Several members of the Bodysnatchers then left to form The Belle Stars.